 CTA offers a variety of fare payment options to suit your needs.
-Fares are paid using "farecards" which store cash value for use on CTA buses and trains; fares are deducted from farecards as you go.
+Fares are paid using reloadable cards which store value for use on CTA buses and trains; fares are deducted from cards as you go.
 We also offer passes, which are good for unlimited riding within the time period specified on the pass.

 There are several ways to pay: